Skip to content

-A subsistence allowance is any allowance given to an employee or a holder of any office for expenses incurred in respect of personal subsistence and incidental costs such as meals and drinks.
+A subsistence allowance is any allowance given to an employee or a holder of any office for expenses incurred in respect of personal subsistence, and incidental costs such as meals and drinks.

 SimplePay has built-in items to accommodate the special tax and reporting requirements related to international and local subsistence allowances.